mrblueblue/moodmusic/README.md

 ### io.js Client

 Server code is written in ES6 and is run by io.js.
-Mainly, I just wanted to use destructuring :happy:.
+Mainly, I just wanted to use destructuring :smiley:.